All Episodes

 Look at the financial disclosure of the people that always fight me on these bills.

-That's what I would tell you today.
+That's what I would tell you to do.

 tucker carlson

-So it's defense contractors are the bottom line is think what you're saying is that the defense contractors, for some reason, we can only speculate, don't want this information disclosed.
+So it's defense contractors are the bottom line is I think what you're saying is that the defense contractors, for some reason, we can only speculate, don't want this information disclosed.

 That's correct.